 Method:

-1. Once you’ve peeled, boiled or steamed, and chopped your beautiful purple potato, purée it together with the other ingredients, except for the flour.
+- Once you’ve peeled, boiled or steamed, and chopped your beautiful purple potato, purée it together with the other ingredients, except for the flour.
 Take a few seconds to admire the gorgeous mix, then stir in the flour, adding enough so that the mix holds together well.
-(I first only used 2 tbsp and my tester pancake was too delicate when I cooked it, so I added more to the mix.
-It’ll definitely be a very thick mixture, so don’t be surprised if you’re more used to a liquid pancake batter!
-If you’ve tried any of my other pancake recipes, you’ll know I like my pancakes thick and stodgy 😉 ).
+(It’ll be a very thick mixture, so don’t be surprised if you’re used to a more liquid pancake batter.)

-3. Stack and drizzle with walnut butter (I used this one and can’t recommend it enough!) – or any other nut butter – and maple syrup for utter pancake perfection!
+- Stack and drizzle with walnut butter (I used this one by Sun and Seed and can’t recommend it enough!) – or any other nut butter – and maple syrup.

 Hope you enjoy!